 - All prerequisite courses: Cumulative GPA of 3.0

-- A minimum of 1000 hours of verifiable, paid hands-on (direct) patient care experience in the U.S. Healthcare system.
+- A minimum of 1000 hours of verifiable, paid, direct patient care experience in the U.S. Healthcare system.
 Healthcare experience will be evaluated based on the type of work and level of patient interaction.

-Examples of paid hands-on (direct) patient experience includes, but is not limited to:
+Examples of paid, direct patient experience includes, but is not limited to:

 - Back Office Medical Assistant (MA)